Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks-2/Files/README.md

 vFruits is a vector containing the following data "apple, banana, cherry, date, fig, grape, honeydew, kiwi, lemon, mango" try to save them in a file named "fruits-names.txt".

+## Delete a Record

+Delete "Jennifer Lee" from "Names.txt".